Looking for the best hummingbird feeder? Here’s my review of several popular hummingbird feeders, and what to look for when buying a feeder.

 First Nature Hummingbird Feeder

 This is my current favorite.
 The First Nature hummingbird feeder is made of plastic, and is easy to fill.
 The reservoir holds 32 ounces of water, which is great when you have a mob of hungry hummingbirds to feed.
 The base is a solid piece (no detachable “flowers”) and is easy to clean.
-It’s not recommended for the dishwasher, but it washes by hand just fine.
+Do not put it in the dishwasher, but it’s easy to wash by hand.
 Here it is in action in the backyard.
 Rating: A

 Perky Pet Pinch Waist Hummingbird Feeder